axelsvahn/cities-and-countries-public/README.md

 ## 4. How to use

-Check it out at https://axelsvahn.github.io/cities-and-countries-public/
+Check it out at https://axelsvahn.github.io/cities-and-countries-public/ (Swedish-language interface)